home-assistant/home-assistant.io/source/_dashboards/map.markdown

 description: "The map card that allows you to display entities on a map"
 ---

-The map card that allows you to display entities on a map
+The map card that allows you to display entities on a map.
+This card is used on the [Map dashboard](/dashboards/dashboards/#map-dashboard), which is one of the default dashboards.

 <p class='img'>
 <img src='/images/dashboards/map_card.png' alt='Screenshot of the map card'>